 All requests for a student to be withdrawn from a course shall be made in writing, signed by a parent/guardian, and turned in to the counselor by the end of the 10th school day of the course.
 Any course from which a student is withdrawn within that time period will not be recorded on the student's report card or transcript.
 In rare cases, extenuating circumstances may justify a withdrawal from a course after the 10th day.
 In such a case, the student's transcript will reflect the course and a grade of withdrawal passing (WP) or withdrawal failing (WF) for the course.
 These designations (WP and WF) are not considered in Grade Point Average calculations.
 A parent/guardian must file a written request for such consideration with the building principal, and that request must clearly indicate the extenuating circumstances to justify a withdrawal.
 If the request is to change the level of a course rather than withdraw from a course, that request must be made no later than five days after the first quarter report card has been distributed.
+In some cases there may not be an alternative level to the same course.
 For additional procedures, please refer to Lynchburg City School Board Policies and Administrative Regulations 6-58.